We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 If anyone knows how to stay warm during frigid winters it’s the Swedes!
 This Friendly Swede headband is an affordable option that’s suitable for men and women alike.

-The pack includes two headbands and costs just $20, which is great if you’re still not sold on winter riding and you don’t want to spend too much.
+The pack includes two headbands, which is great if you’re still not sold on winter riding and you don’t want to spend too much.